robertobermejo/robertobermejo.github.io/content/post/Hugo-plus-Github-equals-to-Hello-World.md

 Tip: Create a repository on Github before anything.

-As it says a little higher, I want to publish automatically the changes when I push the editor branch to Github.
+As said before, I want to publish automatically the changes when I push the editor branch to Github.
-Hugo create the content on public folder, so, I need to make this folder as [orphan branch](https://git-scm.com/docs/git-checkout/#git-checkout---orphanltnewbranchgt).
-I follow [this steps](https://gohugo.io/hosting-and-deployment/hosting-on-github/#preparations-for-gh-pages-branch) but with some changes.
+Hugo creates the content on public folder, so, I need to make this folder as [orphan branch](https://git-scm.com/docs/git-checkout/#git-checkout---orphanltnewbranchgt).
+I will follow [this steps](https://gohugo.io/hosting-and-deployment/hosting-on-github/#preparations-for-gh-pages-branch) but with some changes.
 {{< codeblock "shell" >}}
 # Ensure that I am on editor branch
 git branch